bchaps1999/unemp-forecast/README.md

 *   **`code/data/scrape_cps_samples.R`**: An R script to scrape available CPS sample IDs from the IPUMS website, used to determine which samples to request.
 *   **`code/model/run_model_pipeline.sh`**: A shell script executed by `main.R`.
 It sets up the Python virtual environment (if needed), installs dependencies from `requirements.txt`, and runs the Python preprocessing, training/tuning, and forecasting scripts in order.
 *   **`code/model/01_preprocess_cps_data.py`**: Python script that takes the R-processed data, performs feature engineering specific to the Transformer model (e.g., scaling, one-hot encoding), handles time-based splitting for training, validation, testing, and HPT validation, and saves the "baked" data and preprocessing metadata/pipeline.
 *   **`code/model/02_main_train_tune.py`**: Python script for either running a standard training process using specified hyperparameters (potentially loaded from a previous tuning run) or initiating hyperparameter tuning using Optuna.
 It handles data loading, sequence generation, model building, training loops, evaluation, and saving results/checkpoints.
+You can run with "--tune" argument to enable hyperparameter tuning.
 *   **`code/model/03_main_forecast.py`**: Python script that loads a trained model and preprocessed test data, runs a multi-period forecasting simulation using Monte Carlo sampling, calculates aggregate unemployment rates, saves the forecast results, and generates a plot comparing the forecast to historical data.
+*   **`code/plot/plot_forecast.R`**: R script that batch-processes forecast outputs, generating publication-quality plots.
+It processes multiple forecast periods, adds confidence intervals, plots sample trajectories, and compares forecasts with historical unemployment rates.
 *   **`code/model/config.py`**: Central configuration file for the Python model pipeline, defining file paths, hyperparameters, tuning settings, and simulation parameters.
 *   **`code/model/utils.py`**: Python utility functions used across the model scripts (e.g., device selection, sequence generation, dataset class, signal handling).
 *   **`code/model/models.py`**: Defines the PyTorch `TransformerForecastingModel` architecture.